Franklin Delano Roosevelt ~ January 30, 1882 - April 12, 1945

 32nd President 1933-1945

-FDR has lots of 'firsts' and I'm going to list just a few.
+FDR has lots of 'firsts' and here are a few.

 He was the first president whose mother was eligible to vote for him and he was the first president to be inaugurated on January 20.
 FDR was the first to appoint a woman to a cabinet post (Frances Perkins), the first to appear on TV, the first to fly in an airplane while in office, and he was the first (and last) president to serve more than two terms.